A continuous associahedron of type A: The associahedron

 \subsubsection{Construction of the embeddings}

 In this subsection we employ our argument in Section~\ref{sec:continuingxmp} to prove Theorem~\ref{thm:big finite embedding}.
 Throughout the section, we use our notation from Section \ref{sec:Amplituhedron for Dynkin Quivers}.
 For the theorem, we consider the ascending linear orientation of $A_n$, for $n\geq 2$, meaning that the $A_n$ quiver is linearly ordered and $P_i\hookrightarrow P_j$ if $i>j$.
 There is an exact embedding $\rep(A_2)\to \rep(A_3)$ determined by sending $P_1\mapsto P_1$ and $P_2\mapsto P_2$.
 In general, there is an exact embedding $\rep (A_n)\to \rep(A_{n+1})$ by sending $P_i\mapsto P_i$, for $1\leq i\leq n$.
-Also, for simplicity, we assume the zigzag $\mathcal Z$ consists of exactly one line segment, which has slope $+1$.
+Also, for simplicity, we work with the zigzag $\mathcal Z_+$ (initially introduced in Section~\ref{sec:totally disconnected}) consisting of exactly one line segment, which has slope $+1$.
 Otherwise, the computations become exceedingly involved.